WTNR (FM): WBBL-FM

 On May 28, 2009, WKLQ was replaced with sister station WBBL-FM, which was previously on the AM dial (now WJRW), and WKLQ was made an exclusive web-station.
 The Grey and Kluck Morning show was pulled off the air.
 Warren Kluck went to do the Kevin Matthews Morning Show.
 Michael Grey went on to The Starting Line Up with Bret Bakita on the new WBBL-FM.

 Michael Grey left WBBL-FM in May 2011.
 Ray Bentley, former inside linebacker for the Buffalo Bills has stepped in and the show has been rebranded as "Bakita & Bentley."
 Citadel merged with Cumulus Media on September 16, 2011.

 After having a "revolving door" of morning drive hosts, Eric Zane (formerly of "The Free Beer and Hotwings Show") started his own show on April 20, 2016 as a 4-hour general talk show with showtime between 6 A.M. and 10 A.M.
 Though starting as a 4-hour program, in June 2017, the show dropped its 4th hour in favor of "The Sudden Death Podcast".
 The show was co-hosted by long-time WBBL-FM Morning producer Julius (or "OJ") until September 29, 2017.
 Current Producer Ben will fill in as Co-Host.

 On January 4, 2019, it was reported that WBBL-FM's program director and entire airstaff had been laid off.
 Later that evening, the station began simulcasting WTNR's country format, with both stations re-branded as Thunder 94.5 & 107.3.
 An agreement was made for Bill Simonson's The Huge Show to move to WJRW and WKLQ, which also re-launched as The Ticket.
 The simulcast was used to transition WTNR's country format to 107.3; WTNR flipped to an adult album alternative format (later reinstating the WKLQ calls) on January 19, 2019.

 WTNR

 The station changed its call sign to the current WTNR on February 13, 2019.

+On October 1st, 2025, the format was updated to include classic country songs from the 1980s and 1990s, as well as more recent releases.
+A new slogan, "All Time Country Favorites", began to be used.